Table of contents

 Note: Be careful about using automation tools to distribute content on LinkedIn.
 After a slap on the wrist, they will ask you to upgrade to a commercial account or in the worst case, suspend your account indefinitely.

 Don’t forget to build relationships with influencers in your industry.
 Getting influencers to promote your content for you is like pouring gasoline on a fire.
 But there’s a right way and a wrong way to do this.
-The wrong way would be to spam your list of influencers begging them for a link back.
+The wrong way would be to spam your list of influencers with cookie cutter messages that lack personalization.

 One question you might be begging to ask: